MariaDB 10.1 CentOS repository list - created 2015-11-08 17:34 UTC # http://mariadb.org/mariadb/repositories/ [mariadb] name = MariaDB baseurl = http://yum.mariadb.org/10.1/centos7-amd64 gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB gpgcheck=1

 [galera] # Mandatory settings wsrep_on=ON wsrep_provider=/usr/lib64/galera/libgalera_smm.so wsrep_cluster_address='gcomm://192.168.1.9' wsrep_cluster_name='galera' wsrep_node_address='192.168.1.10' wsrep_node_name='galera2' wsrep_sst_method=rsync

 binlog_format=row default_storage_engine=InnoDB innodb_autoinc_lock_mode=2 bind-address=0.0.0.010.
 Once mysql is started with the command service mysql start, you would noticed that galera2 is now on replicating from cluster1.
 You should noticed something similar to this on your log.11.
-Repeat same procedure for galera3 by tweaking the gcomm value and modifying the wsrep_node_address etc..If you interested in having some more ideas about the MariaDB improved security features, do check out the following link where i attended a conference on MariaDB organised by the MSCC and Hackers Mauritius.
+Repeat the same procedure for galera3 by tweaking the gcomm value and modifying the wsrep_node_address etc..If you interested in having some more ideas about the MariaDB improved security features, do check out the following link where I attended a conference on MariaDB organized by the MSCC.

 - If you are using the 10.0, you would need MariaDB-Galera-server package compared to 10.1 where you just need MariaDB-server.